 All suppliers who work with OVS are required to sign the Code of Conduct.

 When evaluating our suppliers, we give as much importance to sustainability as we do to our primary assessment criteria (Quality, Service and Cost).

 With a view to transparency and collaboration, we openly share the results of our assessments with factories, in order to identify areas for mutual improvement.
 We pair our Vendor Rating system with an audit initiative, which is carried out in several different areas in order to verify effective compliance with our Code of Conduct and to measure our suppliers’ environmental and social performance.

 Since 2020, each new supplier is confirmed only if they share their data on the online HIGG Index.

 Before starting the supply and then every 12/18 months (unless a higher frequency is required), every factory is evaluated with respect to its compliance with the code of conduct and its environmental / social performance.
-All of our audits (588 in 2020) are semi-announced, agreeing on a time window for audit activity but not specifying a visit date.
+All of our audits (561 in 2021) are semi-announced, agreeing on a time window for audit activity but not specifying a visit date.
+When necessary, we also perform unannounced audits (3 in 2021) to investigate situations more thoroughly.
 The integrated supplier assessment is carried out using all available information gathered through certificates issued by independent third parties, analysing the performance data on HIGG and considering any reports received from trade unions or other associations.

 This information is supplemented by direct checks by our staff and / or external auditors.
 If critical issues are identified, an action plan is agreed upon with the factory managers to fix them.